 What about bigots?
 Or sexists?
 Or just plain assholes?

 Your life is a party.

 Are you going to invite someone who will piss in your sink?
-If you do, just know that anyone who will piss in your sink is likely to poop on your party.
+If so, just know that anyone who will piss in your sink is likely to poop on your party.